 We offer ONE variety case, which is 1 of each 8 flavors.
 You cannot choose your flavors.
 Cost savings are lost with variety cases because of how ice cream is produced, packaged, and stored one flavor at a time in bulk.
 The Rebel Variety Case costs more than a regular case, because it must be assembled manually.
 You can however choose your flavors by picking individual pints, but we are forced to charge the shipping cost.
 We will focus our resources on grocery distribution, where prices will be lower and flexibility/convenience will be greater.
 Please help us by making store requests!

 Due to the cost of warehouse labor, coolers, dry ice, and expedited shipping, it is very expensive to ship ice cream.
 We do not like the shipping charges, single-flavor case restrictions, or 4 pint minimums!
 Please help us make Rebel Ice Cream more affordable and accessible by making store requests!

 What is the Shelf Life?

-The Best Buy date is stamped on the bottom, but it's 1.5 years from the production date.
+The Best Buy date is stamped on the bottom, but it's 1.5 to 2 years from the production date.